chakeson/Reading-order/reading-order/README.md

 For colors tailwinds red and grey color spectrum are defined.
 Blue and orange scales taken from palette site.
 For more information check out the [tailwind config file](tailwind.config.js).

+## How to add books
+Start by adding them to corresponding data file, for example [horusHeresyData](src/pages/horusHeresy/horusHeresyData.tsx).
+Id spans for certain data collections have gaps in them, fill them first.
+Check that it doesn't already exist or excede the storage array length for it in the [global context](src/context.tsx) if so update front and backend and consider how to update all users data.
+Then update the frontpages book count in the [home page progress visualiser](src/pages/home/readingProgressVisualiser.tsx).

 # Getting Started with Create React App